-There are several fantastic spots for good carbonara in Rome, but there’s something next level about the carbonara at Da Enzo.
-The flavors are more pronounced, the pork check a little more crisp, and the creaminess of the saucy coating is absolute perfection.
+There are several fantastic spots for good carbonara in Rome, but there’s something next level about the Rigatoni alla Carbonara at Da Enzo.
+The flavors are more pronounced, the pork cheek a little more crisp, and the creaminess of the saucy coating is absolute perfection.
 It’s no secret that the food here is delectable– make reservations or be prepared to wait an hour or more for a table!

 - They keep things fairly straightforward.
 The pasta is cooked not quite to al dente before being combined with the guanciale.
 The cheese and egg are whisked together separately with a small amount of pasta water and then into the pasta/guanciale mixture it goes.
 No weird tricks, nothing super unconventional.
 And the best part is you’ll be done in 20-30 minutes tops.

 So do us two favors.
-First, let us know what you think of this carbonara recipe.
+First, let us know what you think of this rigatoni alla carbonara recipe.
 It’s the perfect weeknight meal for couples, families, or if you’re dining solo just cut it in half.
 Secondly, make sure and visit Da Enzo al 29 next time you’re in the Eternal City.
 Enjoy!

 - 2 Tbsp extra virgin olive oil

-- 2 ounces pecorino romano or parmigiano-reggiano
+- 2 ounces pecorino romano or parmigiano-reggiano, plus more for serving

 - 2 whole eggs